-- Simplified processing and improved reception conditions at the border to accommodate larger numbers of asylum seekers. - Simplified and faster processing of work permits to minimize pressures on provincial social services. - >50% increase in processing capacity of asylum claims at the Immigration and Refugee Board between April 2017-March 2018 compared to the previous fiscal year. - Increased funding and services towards housing search assistance for asylum seekers. - Collecting and donating food items, clothing and furniture to refugee claimants settling in their new homes by Canadian citizens from all walks of life.
+- Simplified processing and improved reception conditions at the border to accommodate larger numbers of refugee claimants. - Simplified and faster processing of work permits to minimize pressures on provincial social services. - >70% increase in processing capacity of asylum claims at the Immigration and Refugee Board between 2016-2018 thanks to additional resources and streamlined processes. - > Increased funding and services towards housing. - Collecting and donating food, clothing and furniture for refugee claimants settling in their new homes by Canadian citizens from all walks of life.